AIThis post was created with the assistance of artificial intelligence (AI).

 • Extensive coverage of diverse science topics

-• Vivid illustrations that enhance understanding
+• Detailed illustrations enhance understanding

-• Accessible explanations suitable for all ages
+• Suitable for learners of all ages

 Cons:

-• No digital or multimedia features included
+• No included digital or supplementary resources

 Our verdict